arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/04-step.md

 3. In the search box at the top of the page, remove any existing filters and search for data from the Storedog microsite by selecting the facet under **Services** titled **storedog-microsite**.

-4. Click on one of the sessions that has 19 actions associated with it, which can be found in the **Action Count** column.
+4. Click on one of the sessions that has over 15 actions associated with it, which can be found in the **Action Count** column.
 The session should look like this image:

   ![The user session shows a list of actions the user took.](assets/session-events.png)